Private airline in China tiptoes around state Goliaths

 That strategy, and synergies between Wang’s travel agency and airline, have helped Spring stand out in a field littered with other private airlines that have tried and failed.

-Spring Airlines, launched in 2005, made 470 million yuan in profit in 2010.
-It has not disclosed 2011 results because it is currently applying for an initial public offering (IPO.L) in Shanghai.
+Spring Airlines, launched in 2005, made 470 million yuan ($73.8 million) in profit in 2010.
+It has not disclosed 2011 results because it is currently applying for an initial public offering (IPO) in Shanghai.

 Wang’s experience is shared by many private and foreign companies in various industries, which face an uphill battle against dominant state-owned enterprises, or SOEs, but find ways to work around those obstacles, said Kent Kedl, managing director of Greater China and North Asia for Control Risks.